jramkiss/jramkiss.github.io/_posts/2021-01-29-hierarchical_models.md

 &nbsp;

+We'll use TF-IDF scores of item titles to classify them into the taxonomy.
 I used `Gensim` for calculating TF-IDF, but `sklearn` is fine.
-I found that `Gensim` is much more memory efficient when working with _much_ larger datasets.
+I found that `Gensim` is more memory efficient when working with _much_ larger datasets.

 ```python
 %%time